swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

   * Simplified the type signature of the `#externalMacro` built-in macro.
   * Added `@expression` to the macro to distinguish it from other kinds of macros that could come in the future.
   * Make `expansion(of:in:)` throwing, and have that error be reported back to the user.
+  * Expand on how the various builtin standard library macros will work.

 * Revisions from the first pitch:
   * Rename `MacroEvaluationContext` to `MacroExpansionContext`.